maros/Zway-WeatherUnderground/README.md

 ## Barometer

-Displays the current air pressure
+Displays the current air pressure.
+Rising and falling pressure is also indicated by the icon.

 *    metrics:trend: Pressure trend